m0xpd/TuningStrategyForVoltages/Code/README.md

 **countpitches()** -      a function to count occurrences of a pitch and build a frequency diagram / histogram

+---

 The code is scruffy and badly written - it could run faster if it were re-worked by somebody more skiiled in Python (e.g. by removing for loops), but this would risk making the code less accessible to an unskilled audience.

-It could also usefully be organised into a library - but I have neither the time or the inclination to do this.
+It could also usefully be organised into a library - but I have neither the time nor the inclination to do this.